ractopen/LaravelFrameWorkPersonal/README.md

   <a href="#tech-stack">🛠️ Tech Stack</a>
 </p>

-# Laravel Models Eloquent
+# Laravel PostgreSQL Connection

-Laravel Models and Eloquent Relationships demonstration with PostgreSQL database.
+Laravel project demonstrating connection to PostgreSQL database.

 ## Repository Structure <a name="repository-structure"></a>